Cardio on Leg Day: Should you do it?

 What’s more, you can use the leg machines in the gym, such as hamstring curl and leg extension, to focus on certain areas more.
 This allows you to target specific areas really effectively and work on any weaknesses you may have.

-Cardio on leg day: Should you do it?
+Cardio Exercise on Leg Day: Should you do it?

 We’ve learnt that no, you shouldn’t do cardio on leg day.
 Not only will it max out your energy supplies and potentially disrupt your recovery, certain types of cardio can be really detrimental to your muscle building efforts.

-Instead, give yourself time to recover from your leg workout, then pick a short, high intensity workout that lasts no longer than 20 minutes, and you should see the best results from your legs day.
+If you’re aiming to put on muscle mass give yourself time to recover from your leg workout, then pick a short, high intensity workout that lasts no longer than 20 minutes, and you should see the best results from your leg workout.

-So, why not try this cardio for leg day yourself and let us know how you get on!
+So, why not try the cardio exercise options we outlined after your leg workout and let us know how you get on!
 Leave your results in the comments below, we love to see them!